LinkageIO/Camoco/docs/tutorial.rst

 This will calculate the density of three GO terms.
-While parsing out the results of one or three terms is doable, scrolling back and extracting the information from hundreds or even thousands of terms is unmanagable.
+While parsing out the results of one or three terms is doable, scrolling back and extracting the information from hundreds or even thousands of terms is unmanageable.
 Using the `--out` flag, Camoco will print an expanded results table to an output file.

 .. code::